ironhack-labs/lab-typescript-weather-app/README.md

   };
   ```

-  Note: don't forget to export it, so that you can use this type definition from other files.
+  Note: don't forget to export it, so that you can use this type definition in other files.

 </details>